uscga badge

 Q: How does the AIM program prepare you for Swab Summer?

-If you attend AIM, you will be going into the training environment, but it is much shorter and less intense than Swab Summer.
-At AIM, you’ll receive training from your cadre on how to act like a cadet and have time to practice those skills.
+If you attend AIM, you will be going into the training environment, but it is much shorter than Swab Summer.
+That said, AIM is an immersive and intensive training experience.
+At AIM, you will receive training from your cadre on how to act like a cadet and have time to practice those skills.
 It may be stressful at times, but you are learning how to work as a team.
+We recommend you read through AIMster blogs to understand a bit more about the AIM experience and how it prepares you for Swab Summer.

 Q: What is the schedule for the online version of AIM?

-A: Virtual AIM is two full days of programming, generally from 9am-4pm EST with scheduled breaks.
+A: Virtual AIM consists of two half-day sessions, typically 12-5pm EST with scheduled breaks.
 During this program, you’ll hear from admissions officers, engineering faculty, and current cadets to give you a sense of what it is like to attend the Academy.
+There are also design challenges that you will be asked to complete outside of our meeting hours.

 Q: What programs do you have for my parents while I’m attending AIM?